-Existing law requires, whenever a child may be placed in the home of a relative, or the home of any prospective guardian or other person who is not a licensed or certified foster parent, the court or social worker placing the child to cause a state-level criminal records check to be conducted by an appropriate government agency through the California Law Enforcement Telecommunications System.
+Under existing law, if a child is proposed to be placed in the home of a relative, or the home of any prospective guardian or other person who is not a licensed or certified foster parent, the court or social worker placing the child is required to have a state-level criminal records check conducted by an appropriate government agency through the California Law Enforcement Telecommunications System.
+Existing law authorizes a county to issue a criminal records exemption for a crime for which the relative, prospective guardian, or other person has been convicted only if that county has been granted permission by the Director of Social Services to issue exemptions.